rahulnedunuri/cse15l-lab-reports/lab-report-2-week-3.md

 }
 return output;
 ```
-- this block is essentially splliting the path at "=" (like earlier with the "/add" functionality) then traversing through the previously added strings in the list to see if any contain the new query at parameters[1]
+- this block is essentially splliting the query at "=" (like earlier with the "/add" functionality) then traversing through the previously added strings in the list to see if any contain the new query at parameters[1]
 - for every previously added String that contains the new query after "/search?s=", the previously added String is added to the output String that will be returned and displayed on the webpage

 - if we instead search for "ban", we should expect to only get "banana" in our results...